-We evaluate the carrying value of our property and equipment if there are indicators of impairment.
-We perform an analysis to determine the recoverability of the asset group carrying value by comparing the expected undiscounted future cash flows to the net carrying value of the asset group.
-If it is determined that the expected undiscounted future cash flows are less than the net carrying value of the asset group, the excess of the net carrying value over the estimated fair value is recognized as an impairment loss in other expenses in our consolidated statements of operations.
+We evaluate the carrying value of our property and equipment if there are indicators of impairment and review the recoverability of the asset group by comparing the estimated future undiscounted cash flows to the net carrying value of the asset group.
+If the net carrying value of the asset group is determined to be less than its estimated future undiscounted cash flows and, therefore, is not considered to be recoverable and is in excess of the estimated fair value, we record an impairment loss in our consolidated statements of operations.
+We allocate the impairment loss related to an asset group among the various assets within the asset group pro rata based on the relative carrying value of the respective assets.